Emin Xhinovci: Hitler impersonator

 Following the closure of Pizzeria Hitleri and Jehona, Xhinovci has resorted to walking around Mitrovica dressed as Hitler and posing for pictures with locals, tourists and NATO peacekeepers, charging between 20 and 80 euros per photograph.
 Some days, he earns as many as 200 euros posing as Hitler.
 Besides posing for photographs, Xhinovci attends various events, including weddings and funerals, and greets attendees with a Nazi salute. "[This] sometimes has an undesirable effect because people who've come to pay their respects to the deceased often wish to speak with me and take pictures," Xhinovci explains.

 Xhinovci carries numerous pieces of Nazi paraphernalia around with him, including Nazi-era Reichsmarks, swastika-emblazoned buttons, scarves embroidered with swastikas and other Nazi imagery, as well as a copy of Mein Kampf.
 He has business cards featuring a swastika and the word "Hitler" printed in bold.
-Locals and peacekeepers alike do not seem to mind Xhinovci's Hitler impersonations, especially as many Kosovars are too preoccupied with the country's crippling poverty and rampant corruption to give his actions much thought.
+Locals and peacekeepers alike do not seem to mind Xhinovci's Hitler impersonations.
 On the contrary, many passersby—including some NATO peacekeepers—stop and greet him with the Nazi salute.
 One local told Vice News: "I have a lot of other things to worry about in my life.
 I might look at him if he walks by, but that's it."
 Locals apparently believe that his way of earning a living "shows great enterprise".
 "People respect me," Xhinovci explains.
 "The young and old [...] men, women and children.
 Everyone greets me with "Heil Hitler".
 Xhinovci's five daughters, referred to locally as "Hitler's children", are not bothered by their father's Hitler impersonations.
 Xhinovci reportedly attends parent-teacher conferences dressed as Hitler and says that teachers and other parents do not mind his appearance.
 He says that every time he goes to pick his daughters up from school he is surrounded by children who want to talk with him and take pictures.
 "Girls like to touch my face.
 They think it's a mask.
 They pull my hair and ask if they can kiss me on the face.
 When I'm out of the house with my family, people stop to talk to me.
 But my wife is not a jealous person—she doesn't mind."